Is SEO Dead In 2024? No, But The Playbook Must Change

 Search engine optimization has often been proclaimed dead, yet it persists as an essential marketing strategy.
 However, new data reveals the old SEO playbook is no longer as effective.
 Brands need to adapt to satisfy modern searchers and earn their trust.

 In this article, we'll dive into fresh survey results exposing how B2B buyers search today.
 We'll discuss why company websites rank low in trustworthiness and outline key ways to update outdated SEO strategies for our AI-driven age.
-The data makes one thing clear - succeeding now requires creating content providing genuine value.
+The data makes one thing clear--succeeding now requires creating content that provides genuine value.

 OGM survey results